jdeneef/ha-gpio/info.md

 **This is a spin-off from the [ha-rpi_gpio](https://github.com/thecode/ha-rpi_gpio) integration, adapted to work with libgpiod2 instead.**

-This fork is still a work in progress, it is not currently functional.

 The `gpio` integration supports the following platforms: `Binary Sensor`, `Cover`, `Switch`

 ## Binary Sensor